akashjpal/MERN_BLOG/README.md

 # MERN Blog Project

-This is a MERN (MongoDB, Express, React, Node.js) blog project.
+This is a MERN (MySQL, Express, React, Node.js) blog project.
 The project includes a frontend built with React, a backend with Node.js, and uses Docker instances for MySQL and MindsDB for database and AI predictions.

 # Demo Video
 [![Video](https://img.youtube.com/vi/Fbmu64TZc0w/0.jpg)](https://www.youtube.com/watch?v=Fbmu64TZc0w)